MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/install-sharepoint-server-2016-across-multiple-servers.md

 - Ensure that you are familiar with the operating-system guidelines described in [Performance Tuning Guidelines for Windows Server 2012 R2](https://msdn.microsoft.com/en-us/library/dn529133%28v=vs.85%29.aspx).

 - Ensure that you have met all hardware and software requirements.
 You must have a 64-bit version of Windows Server 2012 R2.
 To host SharePoint databases, you must also have a supported 64-bit version of SQL Server 2014.
 For more information about these requirements, such as specific updates that you must install, see [Hardware and software requirements for SharePoint Server 2016](hardware-and-software-requirements.md).
-For SharePoint Server 2019, see [Hardware and software requirements for SharePoint Server 2019](hardware-and-software-requirements-2019.md).
+For SharePoint Server 2019 Public Preview, see [Hardware and software requirements for SharePoint Server 2019 Public Preview](hardware-and-software-requirements-2019.md).

 - Ensure that you perform a clean installation of SharePoint Server.